eth-educators/launch_docs/README.md

 ## Staking Risks
 Staking on Ethereum 2.0 has some risks.
 Some common things to look out for are not limited to:
+- If you use the same validator keys on two different machines at the same time, this will result in a slash.
+This means redundant validating nodes should not be attempted by home stakers.
 - Hardware related issues can impact a staking setup.
 For example: power failures, hardware failures, running out of disk space, etc.
 - Networking related issues such as DDoS attacks or general connectivity issues (e.g. severed cable).
 - Software related issues such as bugs in client software or OS issues.